djsamseng/gatherbadgerdata/README.md

 ```

 - In Supabase Studio use the sql editor to create tables.
 See `server/src/app.ts` for create table SQL
-- Enable row level security for gifts and tags (this blocks all access except for the service key)
+- Enable row level security for gifts, tags and search_index (this blocks all access except for the service key)
-- Add policies to allow reads for gifts and tags
+- Add policies to allow reads for gifts, tags and search_index